 Quality control tasks were conducted during all phases of project completion by a senior member of AB.
-A final quality control review was completed in October 2008, including analysis of aerotriangulation results and assessment of the identification and attribution of digital feature data within the GC according to image analysis and criteria defined in C-COAST.
+A final quality control review was completed in December 2008, including analysis of aerotriangulation results and assessment of the identification and attribution of digital feature data within the GC according to image analysis and criteria defined in C-COAST.
 The quality control process concluded with an inspection of topological connectivity within the GC using ArcGIS 9.2 software.
 All project data was evaluated for compliance to CMP requirements.

-A more comprehensive comparison of the largest scale NOAA nautical charts with natural color stereo photography and compiled project data during the data compilation phase resulted in creation of a new Chart Evaluation File (CEF).
-The following nautical charts were used in the comparison process:
+Comparisons of the largest scale NOAA nautical charts with natural color photographs and compiled project data resulted in creation of the Chart Evaluation File (CEF).
+The following nautical chart was used in the comparison process: